ZW-xjtlu/RbashGEO/README.md

 -   The functions of this package can help users to:

-1. Download and decompress raw fastq data automatically from NCBI.
+1. Download and decompress many raw fastq data from GEO easily.
-2. QC, trim, and align the fastq files with popular RNA-Seq command line tools.
+2. QC, trim, and align the fastq files with popular RNA-Seq command line tools, but with well organized output in R.
 3. Count the alignment results with a user provided annotation by `GRanges` in R, the count is conducted by `SummarizeOverlap` function in `GenomicAlignment` package, which is transplanted from the [**HTSeq-count**](http://htseq.readthedocs.io/en/release_0.9.1/) in python.
+4. The most significant utility of this package is to reduce the repetitive coding, and by the mean time generating well organized outcomes.

 ### A template work flow for RNA-Seq

--   First, we need to prepare a **collumn data** like the example below.
+-   First, we need to prepare a **collumn data**, such as the example below.

 ``` r
 library(RbashGEO)